Proposed expansion of the New York City Subway: Utica Avenue and Nostrand Avenue Lines

 The MTA Board allocated $5 million for a feasibility study, the Utica Avenue Subway Extension Study, for this proposal in the MTA's 2015–2019 Capital Program.
 In August 2016, it was reported that the MTA was looking into an extension of the IRT Nostrand Avenue Line along Flatbush Avenue to Marine Park, which would allow trains to serve Kings Plaza.
 Both the Utica Avenue and Nostrand Avenue proposals for extensions to Kings Plaza have been proposed since the 1910s.
 Planning on the Utica Avenue Line stalled because it was no longer viewed as a priority by the MTA.
 Planning resumed in April 2019 when New York City Transit joined city agencies in launching the Utica Avenue Transit Improvement Study.
-The study will look into a subway extension, improved bus rapid transit, and a new light rail line.
-Since the study occurred concurrently with the 2020 redesign of Brooklyn bus routes, the MTA decided to prioritize the Utica Avenue transit study.
+The study looked into a subway extension, improved bus rapid transit, and a new light rail line.
+Since the study occurred concurrently with the 2020 redesign of Brooklyn bus routes, the MTA decided to prioritize the Utica Avenue transit study, and the 2025-2044 Needs Assessment compares these options, determining bus rapid transit to be the most cost effective option.

 In November 2017, the RPA suggested building both lines as part of its fourth plan.
 The Nostrand Line was envisioned as a three-stop extension to Avenue Z, while the Utica Line was planned as a five-stop spur to Kings Plaza.